Bhanuprakash111/demo/README.md

 # Demo Project
-This is a simple READEME file.
-Adding a line for rebassing, more changes from myfeature branch too
+This is a simple READEME file.Updating an Emergency fix after stashing
 ## Introduction
 Introducing Difftool
 ## Purpose